 Even the best public speakers have gone through such moments.
 However, since your credibility is central, it is important to make a difference.
 You need to formulate your statements clearly and concisely, show a convincing presence, and even deal with uncomfortable questions easily.

-So that you leave a lasting positive impression on journalists and audiences minds, come for a consultation with me.
-I myself, have on numerous occasions stood in front of a camera and addressed large audiences.
+To leave a lasting positive impression on journalists and audiences, come and talk to me.
+I have stood in front of the camera on numerous occasions and addressed a large audience.
 Let me tell you about the rules of the media and support you with coaching and individual training to…

 - strengthen your ability to concentrate in the spotlight and make your arguments accessible at any time.